Baldur Brönnimann / Basel Sinfonietta, OnStage Mobile App

 The two layers (black on black) are often presented as winds against (or over) the strings.

 This piece brought a sharp contrast to Crumb’s.
 Where the “Haunted Landscape” is silent, subtle, this one is shrill, loud; where Crumb’s composition uses a monotonous base beat, this one is rhythmically intricate, complex.
-As for that latter aspect: Baldur Brönnimann conducted this from the huge score (filling his conductor table!) with the usual firmness and clarity, the orchestra is familiar with such music, formed a firm team, a unity with the conductor.
+As for that latter aspect: Baldur Brönnimann conducted this from the huge score (filling his conductor table!) with the usual firmness and clarity, the Basel Sinfonietta is familiar with such music, formed a firm team, a unity with the conductor.
 This held true throughout the evening.

 While in the score, the structure with the two layers seems clear, the dominating impression of the first part is “loud”.
 Already the first bar goes from mf/f up to ff, in ascending scales in the winds, followed by fast tremolo (occasionally reminding of a swarm of bees) and slow, microtonal glissandi in the strings, contrariwise creeping / crawling.
 One can best describe this as “screaming darkness”, the sounds from the winds altered between “busy, heavy, often very dissonant industrial noise” and occasional screaming of animals in a slaughterhouse.